 - Food & forest & people all fit together

-The Watershed Wellness Committe, a group of committed individuals that will meet regularly to develop the Watershed Plan, will begin meetings likely at the end of February.
-Contact Rebecca Hanson, SLA Director of Conservation, if you are interested in joining the committee.
+The Watershed Wellness Committee, a group of committed individuals that will meet regularly to develop the Watershed Plan, will begin meetings at the end of February.

 The next public meeting will likely be held in May.

-Please direct questions, ideas, and comments to Rebecca Hanson, SLA Director of Conservation.
+Please direct questions and comments to Tyson Morrill, SLA Director of Conservation.